vineetg1122/CODTECH-IT-INTERNSHIP-TASK-2/README.md

 COMPANY: CODTECH IT SOLUTIONS
 DOMAIN: Embedded Systems
 DURATION: July to August
-MENTOR:
+MENTOR: SANTOSH

 Overview: Interfacing a DHT Sensor with Arduino Using Tinkercad

 Objective
-To measure temperature and humidity using a DHT11 sensor and display the readings on a 16x2 LCD using Arduino, simulated in Tinkercad.
+To measure temperature and humidity using a Temperature sensor and display the readings on a 16x2 LCD using Arduino, simulated in Tinkercad.

 Components Needed
 Arduino Uno
-DHT11 Sensor
+temperature Sensor
 16x2 LCD Screen
 Breadboard
 Jumper Wires
-10kΩ Resistor
+10 Ω Resistor
+potentiometer

 Set Up Components in Tinkercad:
-Add Arduino Uno, DHT11, 16x2 LCD, and breadboard.
+Add Arduino Uno, temperature sensor, 16x2 LCD, and breadboard.

-Connect VCC and GND of DHT11 to 5V and GND on Arduino.
+Connect VCC and GND of temperature to 5V and GND on Arduino.
-Connect DATA pin of DHT11 to digital pin 2 on Arduino with a 10kΩ pull-up resistor.
+Connect Vout pin to A0 pin of Arduino

 Connect LCD:
 Connect VCC to 5V and GND to GND.
-Connect SDA to A4 and SCL to A5 (for I2C module).
+Connect V0  pin to wiper of potentiometer connect the DB4 to DB7 to arduino pin connect R5 TO  pin 8 of arduino connect RW to gnd connect E to pin 8

 Write Code:

-Include DHT and LiquidCrystal_I2C libraries.
-Initialize DHT sensor and LCD.
-Read temperature and humidity in the loop.
-Display readings on the LCD.
-Upload and Simulate:

 Upload the code in Tinkercad.
 upload the code given in my file and simulate